fight233/DThouse_cxd/packaging/docker/README.md

 Use `docker-compose up -d adapter=1 to reduce the instances to 1

-### Deploy TDengine cluster in Docker Swarm with `docker-compose.yml`
+### Deploy DThouse cluster in Docker Swarm with `docker-compose.yml`

 If you use docker swarm mode, it will schedule arbitrator/taosd/taosadapter services into different hosts automatically.
-If you've no experience with k8s/kubernetes, this is the most convenient way to scale out the TDengine cluster with multiple hosts/servers.
+If you've no experience with k8s/kubernetes, this is the most convenient way to scale out the DThouse cluster with multiple hosts/servers.

 Use the `docker-compose.yml` file in previous use case, and deploy with `docker stack` or `docker deploy`: